swyder/BIO609_2016/demo_filesystem.md

 You need to download some files to follow this lesson:
 1. Open a terminal
 2. Download bashScripting.zip (prepared by Heidi): `wget https://www.dropbox.com/s/4x34u51vn1za17f/bashScripting.zip`
-3. Unzip the file doing `unzip bashScripting.zip`
+3. Unzip the file doing: `unzip bashScripting.zip`

 Let's check out the example data.